 The career and business of brokers and agents greatly depend on their GCI.
 In fact, your Gross Commission Income is the measurement of your success as an agent in the real estate industry.

 As a new agent of a brokerage house, you may be paid a simple amount of commission.
 But, if you can increase the sale of properties, your GCI commission rate will also increase.
 Getting new deals depends on your skill and expertise.
 The more deals you can handle, the more commission you will earn.
+The more professional you are with clients will also impact the commission rate that you can charge.
 Thus, the brokerage will also increase your share.

 To develop your career, you have to set some goals.
 You can follow these steps:

-- First, decide how much net commission you want to earn every year.
-Then, find out how much you have to pay to your brokerage house and what are your extra costs.
+- First, decide how much net commission income you want to earn yearly.
+Then, find out how much you have to pay to your brokerage house and your extra costs.

-- Secondly, take a look at your last year GCI income.
+- Secondly, take a look at your last year’s GCI income.
 If you had an average or low income, find out why it happened.
 Try to overcome those problems and make new strategies.

 - Next, calculate the costs and expenditures you will use for marketing and promoting yourself and your agency.
 Make a budget for that.

-- In this modern age of the internet, you must have your own website.
+- In this modern internet age, you must have your own website.
 You can also reach out to your potential clients through social media.
 So, maintaining your social media is really important for your business.

-- To understand better about being an agent, you can enroll on different courses as well.
+- To understand better about being an agent, you can also enroll in different courses.
 Working with an experienced agent will benefit your career a lot.

 By now, I hope the article has answered the question of “What Does GCI Stand for In Real Estate?”
-A real estate business transaction involves a lot of people like buyers, sellers, agents, and brokers.
-They try their best to get the most out of the business.
+A real estate business involves many people, like buyers, sellers, agents, and brokers.
+They try their best to get the most out of business.

-The Gross Commission Income an agent gets from the transactions as his payment plays an important role in his or her career.
+The Gross Commission Income, an agent gets from the transactions as his payment, plays an essential role in their career.
 So, Understanding GCI is very crucial for someone who wants to become a part of the real estate sector.
-Hopefully, this article answered a few questions for you.
+Hopefully, this article answers a few questions for you.